One of the greatest attributes of a seasoned gardener

 • Warm Season Grasses (Andropogon, Calamagrostis, Miscanthus sinensis)

-Shrubs that can typically die back to the ground, like Smooth (Hydrangea arborescens) and Big-leafed Hydrangeas (Hydrangea macrophylla) as well as many roses, can also be slow to leaf out.
+Shrubs that typically die back to the ground, like Smooth (Hydrangea arborescens) and Big-leafed Hydrangeas (Hydrangea macrophylla) as well as many roses, can also be slow to leaf out.
 Look for signs of life around the crown of the shrub and prune off the deadwood, the plants will break from the stubs that remain.
+Click here for a hydrangea pruning guide from the University of Minnesota for the best summer time blooms.